Property Investment · Last updated 2 June 2026

 New Build vs Off-Plan: What Buyers Are Choosing

-The market currently has a mix of completed new builds and off-plan developments selling before completion.
+The market currently has a mix of completed new builds and off-plan developments selling before construction finishes.
 Both have their place depending on your situation.

 Off-Plan

-Off-plan means you are buying before the building is finished.
-In a rising market like La Linea 2026, off-plan buyers benefit from locking in today's price for a property that will be worth more by the time it completes.
-The risk is construction delays and the fact that you cannot see the finished product before committing.
+Off-plan means buying before the building is finished.
+In a rising market like La Linea 2026, off-plan buyers lock in today's price for a property that may be worth more by the time it completes.
+The risk is construction delays and not being able to inspect the finished product before committing.

-Typical timeline from purchase to completion on current La Linea off-plan developments is 18-30 months.
-Most require a 10-20% deposit on exchange with the balance due on completion.
+Typical timeline from purchase to completion on current La Linea off-plan developments is 18 to 30 months.
+Most require a 10 to 20% deposit on exchange with the balance due on completion.

 Completed New Builds

-Completed new builds cost more than they did at the off-plan stage, but you get what you see.
-You can inspect the property, know exactly what you are getting, and move in or rent it out immediately.
-For buyers who want certainty and do not want to wait two years, this is the right choice.
+Completed new builds cost more than they did at the off-plan stage, but you know exactly what you are getting.
+You can inspect the property and move in or rent it out immediately.
+For buyers who want certainty and cannot wait two years, this is the right choice.

 Price Guide: La Linea New Builds 2026